Council Tax enquiries - There may be delays in speaking to our Customer Service Team due to a high volume of calls.

 • Review EAL pupil progress, highlighting those pupils at risk of underachievement or in need of further assessment to identify their special educational needs

-Somerset schools and academies can access Somerset’s own English as an additional language service to support pupils and families.
+Somerset schools and academies can access Somerset’s Ethnic Minority Achievement Service to support pupils and families.

 The Department for Education has produced a publication called ‘Developing quality tuition: effective practice in schools – English as an additional language

-NHS Choices has information about resources for people who use languages other than English.
+The NHS signposts resources for people who speak languages other than English.
+These resources help them access health information in other languages.

 Back to top